dart-archive/dart-up-and-running-book/README.md

 Issues and suggestions
 ----------------------
-If you'd like to notify us about an issue in the book or if you'd like to sugguest changes please use the [www.dartlang.org issue tracker](https://github.com/dart-lang/www.dartlang.org/labels/UpAndRunning).
+If you'd like to notify us about an issue in the book or if you'd like to suggest changes please use the [www.dartlang.org issue tracker](https://github.com/dart-lang/www.dartlang.org/labels/UpAndRunning).

 Project structure
 ---------------------